 Another aspect of the study looked at discharge planning for the patients, Bynum says.
 It found that 46% received instructions on medication, 27% received instructions on diet, and only 10% were instructed on weight monitoring.
 "We looked at what was written in the chart, and for our purposes, if it wasn’t written in the chart, it didn’t happen," he adds.

-Post-discharge monitoring is a very important part of preventing complications from CHF, Bynum points out.
-"For patients to recognize that they might be retaining fluid, that they need to call the physician, or make some changes" is crucial, he says.
+Post-discharge monitoring is an important part of preventing complications from CHF, Bynum points out.
+"For patients to recognize that they might be retaining fluid, that they need to call the physician or make some changes" is crucial, he says.